AidenSorabji/System-Info-Py3/README.md

 *win_ed* - Tells you your windows edition (ex. enterprise)

+And more! - If you want to see other commands, you can now type "*cmds*" to see the other commands you can do.

 # Help
 If you are encountering issues, please try to following: